jthorton/double-exp-vdw/data-set-curation/quantum-chemical/README.md

 results object.

 ## Curating the data sets
-- `1.dataset-curation.py`: Build the training datasets from QCArchive using `openff-qcsubmit` and the dataset curation tools.
-- `2.test_elf10_charge_assigment.pu`: Remove records for which we can not assign elf10 charges with the `OpenFF-Toolkit`.
-- `3.create-fb-inputs.py`: Set up the folders and inputs required for the valence optimization via ForceBalance.
+- `Dataset-curation-FB-input-creation-notebook.ipynb`: Build the training datasets from QCArchive using `openff-qcsubmit` and the dataset curation tools.
+Set up the folders and inputs required for the valence optimization via ForceBalance.

 ## Curated data sets

 - `reduced-set-opt-set.json`: A dataset of optimised geometries.
 - `reduced-set-td-set.json`: A dataset of torsion drives for proper torsions.
+- `*smirks.json`: List of smirks of the parameters to be optimized.

+## ForceBalance sample run

+`toy-fb-run`: This directory contains a sample run of forcebalance forcefield fitting run with two targets.
+It is advised to run the full FB optimization on a HPC cluster, using slurmscripts (or equivalent queue management package).
+The ForceBalance inputs for all the optimization runs were provided in `/inputs-and-results/optimizations`.